xrustik666/accurate/README.md

 '**resources**' folder contains the logo of the project.

 '**src**' folder contains 2 folders: '**data**' and '**views**'.
 The "**data**" folder contains functions that are responsible for implementing the logic.
-These functions receive data via the API and bring it to the form that the user will see on the site.
+These functions receive data via the API and transfer it to 'Views' functions in the form that a user will see on the site.
 The "**views**" folder basically contains the code responsible for adding this data to '**index.html**'.